Zenexer/lnkr/README.md

 At least one extension keeps a log of search keywords.
 It's not yet certain that this data is stored and transmitted by lnkr, but preliminary evidence points to that conclusion.

 The name `lnkr` appears to be the name used by the attackers.
-The boostrap scripts are prefixed with `lnkr`, and some of the server-side C2 source code is in a folder named `lnkrApi`.
+The boostrap scripts are prefixed with `lnkr`, and some of the server-side C2 source code is in a folder named `lnkrApi`.  `lnkr.us` and `lnkr.fr` both appear to be controlled by the attackers.

 In at least some extensions, lnkr loads itself via Mixpanel by overriding `MIXPANEL_CUSTOM_LIB_URL`.